-Find the best fiber ethernet service for your location(s).
-We save you the time it would take to query many carriers to see what fiber ethernet options are available to you.
-Using the world's foremost software, we find which carriers offer fiber ethernet or similar services at your location(s).
+Find the best ip ethernet service for your location(s).
+We save you the time it would take to query many carriers to see what ip ethernet options are available to you.
+Using the world's foremost software, we find which carriers offer ip ethernet or similar services at your location(s).
 Many of these options can be shown to you via our automated quote system.

 .